gordonbrander/learn/README.txt

 Tags: learn, learning, help, teaching, beginner, simple, documentation, single-column, threaded-comments Requires at least: 2.7
 Tested up to: 2.8.4
-Stable tag:
+Stable tag: trunk

-A simple theme for learning WordPress theme development.
+A simple theme for learning about WordPress theme development.
 It has lots of comments to help you along.

 == Description ==